 The reduction in class time produces a saving that Rensselaer officials estimate at \$50,000 or more for large introductory classes.
 Most of it comes from the reduced demand for teaching assistants, who have been primarily responsible for the discussion groups and laboratories in the traditional introductory courses.
-The saving on personnel expenses, Mr. Wilson says, more than offsets the \$100.000 cost of creating a studio classroom, if the costs are spread over five years.
+The saving on personnel expenses, Mr. Wilson says, more than offsets the \$100,000 cost of creating a studio classroom, if the costs are spread over five years.

 The cost issue, though, is an uncomfortable one here.
-Mr. Wilson cites it to win over skeptics who believe that smaller classes have to be more expensive than large lectures.
-But he grows skittish about discussing finances in great detail and shares his analyses only on the grounds that they not be published.
+Mr. Wilson cites it to win over skeptics who believe that smaller classes have to will be viewed as a budget-shrinking exercise rather than as an attempt to improve instruction.